28 The Third Jubilee

 “Yes, many people are still overwhelmed by what is missing,” said Yan with a sigh.
 “I wish they would focus more on what is present.”

-“As you know, Yan, it is only agape love that makes that possible, All of you here have come to see the people you are with in Zion and in your communities in the light of agape love, and therefore you are always more mindful of those you are with than those who are absent.”
+“As you know, Yan, it is only agape love that makes that possible.
+All of you here have come to see the people you are with, in the Eternal City and in your communities, in the light of agape love, and therefore you are always more mindful of those you are with than those who are absent.”

-Thomas’ team continued to talk with Jesus well into the evening until it was time for them to retire to their dwellings in Zion for more rest before the start of the next jubilee period.
+Thomas’ team continued to talk with Jesus well into the evening until it was time for them to retire to their dwellings in the City for more rest before the start of the next jubilee period.